ywangmy/comp5222/README.md

 1. Use node and edge pooling to reduce the graph scale in intermediate layers and recover the scale in the final output.

 1. Merge the inter-image graphs and intra-image graphs into one by labeling the two types of edges, so that the two aggregation schemes can be carried out simultaneously to reduce the number of layers and simplify the implementation.
-In addition, we also plan to experiment with the SuperGlue framework with different GNNs and compare their performance.

 ## Team Member